 Managing your cases

 Emergency court operations may vary slightly from county to county based on local need.
 Make sure you check the emergency operations petitions and orders for the counties where you have open cases and check the county website to see if they've posted details.
+As they become available, see transition plans in each county for more information.
 If you have questions, please contact the court directly.

 You can sign into mycase.in.gov to check the status of your cases.
 If you need to change your password for mycase, sign into the Courts Portal and change it there.
 Learn how to sign in if your email has changed or you forget your password.

-Courts may expect you to attend remote hearings using video-conferencing software, and courts have been authorized by Supreme Court order to live stream those hearings to allow public access.
+Courts may expect you to attend remote hearings using video-conferencing software, and courts have been authorized by Supreme Court order to live stream those hearings (and extended through the end of 2020) to allow public access.

 Appearing in a video conference is different than appearing in court.
 Follow the instructions provided by the court in which you are appearing, including the specific information on accessing the video conference.
 You may also wish to consider factors such as lighting, noise in the environment, the size of the room, and even avoiding wearing patterned clothes.